sabifo4/Tutorial_MCMCtree/README.md

 > NOTE: Everyone needs to be familiar with their dataset/s before proceeding with timetree inference: how were the data collected?
 How were the alignments generated?
 How are the files going to be organised?
 In this tutorial, we are not addressing these questions as we are just focusing on the subsequent steps.
 For a summary on how to approach them, however, we suggest reading [Álvarez-Carretero & dos Reis, 2022](https://link.springer.com/chapter/10.1007/978-3-030-60181-2_13).

+### "Quick start" tutorial

+We also provide a [`"Quick start" tutorial`](quick_start/README.md) that users can follow to run a simple analysis with PAML without a specific file structure or additional software dependencies.
+This type of analysis is suitable for running small tests with your dataset when using PAML programs as well as for timetree inference with small datasets.
+Note that, if you want to use the various scripts provided in this repository, you will need to modify them when running the "Quick start" tutorial given that they rely on a specific file structure.

+In addition, you can visit the [`divtime` GitHub repository](https://github.com/mariodosreis/divtime) developed and maintained by [`@mariodosreis`](https://github.com/mariodosreis) to learn how to run timetree inference analyses with phylogenomic datasets (no third party dependencies nor specific file structure to be followed).

 ## Software requirements

-Before you start this practical session, please make sure you have the following software installed on your PCs:
+Before you start this tutorial, please make sure you have the following software installed on your PCs:

-* **`PAML`**: you will be using the latest `PAML` release ([at the time of writing, v4.10.7](https://github.com/abacus-gene/paml/releases/tag/4.10.7)), available from the [`PAML` GitHub repository](https://github.com/abacus-gene/paml).
+* **`PAML`** (required for both the "quick start" and the "reproducible" analyses): you will be using the latest `PAML` release ([at the time of writing, v4.10.7](https://github.com/abacus-gene/paml/releases/tag/4.10.7)), available from the [`PAML` GitHub repository](https://github.com/abacus-gene/paml).
 If you do not want to install the software from the source code, then follow (A).
 If you want to install `PAML` from the source code, then follow (B).
 If you have a Mac with M1/M2 chips, please follow (C):

   * Installation (A): if you have problems installing `PAML` from the source code or you do not have the tools required to compile the source code, then you can [download the pre-compiled binaries available from the latest release by following this link](https://github.com/abacus-gene/paml/releases/tag/4.10.7).
 Please choose the pre-compiled binaries you need according to your OS, download the corresponding compressed file, and save it in your preferred directory.
 Then, after decompressing the file, please give executable permissions, export the path to this binary file so you can execute it from a terminal, and you should be ready to go!
     > **Windows users**: we highly recommend you install the Windows Subsystem for Linux (i.e., WSL) on your PCs to properly follow this tutorial -- otherwise, you may experience problems with the Windows Command Prompt.
 Once you have the WSL installed, then you can download the binaries for Linux.